kanisterio/kanister/examples/time-log-kopia-repository-server/README.md

 This is an example of using Kanister to protect a simple TimeLog application.
 This application is contrived but useful for demonstrating Kanister's features.
 Every second it appends the current time to a log file.

-Note: This application is used in the Kanister tutorial, for a detailed walkthrough click [here](https://docs.kanister.io/tutorial.html#tutorial).
+Note: For a detailed walkthrough of the Timelog application this [turotial](https://docs.kanister.io/tutorial.html#tutorial) can be followed.

 ### 1. Deploy the Application